-For the 2011-12 school year, a decrease in the per-student allocation funding and a reduction in Capital Outlay funding, due to more schools qualifying for the funds, resulted in an unexpected decrease in funding.
+For the 2012-2013 school year, there was an increase in per-student allocation funding and a reduction in Capital Outlay funding, due to more schools qualifying for the funds that resulted in an unexpected decrease in funding.
 In an effort to minimize the impact of this reduction in funding the following action was taken:

-- An application was submitted for High Performing Charter School status to the State of Florida.
-The High Performing Charter School status was granted and the Pinellas County Schools administrative fee was reduced from 5% to 2%. - The Governing Board and Pinellas County Schools agreed that enrollment would be increased by 15 students for the 2012-13 school year and an additional 15 students for the 2013-14 school year.
+- St. Petersburg Collegiate High School maintained High Performing Charter School status thereby continuing to pay a reduced administrative fee of 2% instead of 5% to Pinellas County Schools. - The Governing Board and Pinellas County Schools agreed that enrollment would be increased by 15 students for the 2012-2013 school year and an additional 15 students for the 2013-2014 school year.

-For the school year 2012-2013, the initial FTE calculation indicates a slight increase in annual charter revenue.
-The anticipated expenditures for the 2012-2013 school year may increase by an amount greater than the projected revenue; however, any shortfall will be covered by the Collegiate High School's unrestricted net assets.
+For the school year 2013-2014, the initial FTE calculation indicates a slight increase in annual charter revenue.
+The anticipated expenditures for the 2013-2014 school year may increase by an amount greater than the projected revenue; however, any shortfall will be covered by the Collegiate High School's unrestricted net assets.
 The renewed Charter School contract became effective on July 1, 2009 for a period of fifteen (15) years, which is the longest term pursuant to Florida law.
-The present contract, which provides funding for 200 students, became effective upon the signing of both parties and will continue through June 30, 2024.
-Pinellas County Schools agreed to the increase in student enrollment mentioned above.
-Therefore, St. Petersburg Collegiate High School will receive funding for 215 students for the 2012-13 school year and 230 students for the 2013-14 school year.
+This contract was amended on April 9, 2013 to reflect the enrollment increase from 200 to 230 students and reflects the increase in funding for the additional students.
+The contract became effective upon the signing of both parties and will continue through June 30, 2024.
+Pinellas County Schools previously agreed to the increase in student enrollment mentioned above.
+Therefore, St. Petersburg Collegiate High School received funding for 215 students for the 2012-13 school year and will receive funding for 230 students for the 2013-2014 school year as noted in the contract amendment.